fredemmott/streaming-remote/README.md

 storage is not available when opening the index.html file directly in Safari, but it works in Chrome.

+The WebUI can also be accessed [online](https://streaming-remote.fredemmott.com) - all data transfer and storage is local to your browser.

 ### Connection Screen

 ![connection screen](connect.png)